 If it’s time to set up a merchant account for your small business, PaySimple can help.
 But before you sign up, it’s good to brush up on a few basics.
-Here’s a quick guide to the ins and outs of merchant accounts:
+Here’s a quick guide to the ins and outs of merchant accounts for small businesses.

 What are merchant accounts for small businesses?